AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 -->

-The service converts only English-language forms to adaptive forms.
-You can translate the output adaptive forms to another language using [AEM translation workflow](https://helpx.adobe.com/experience-manager/6-5/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.html).
+The service can convert only English-language forms to adaptive forms.
+You can translate the generated adaptive forms to another language using [AEM translation workflow](https://helpx.adobe.com/experience-manager/6-5/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.html).

 The service supports PDF forms created with any version of AEM Forms or Adobe LiveCycle, going all the way back to AEM 6.0 Forms and Adobe LiveCycle ES3.
 The service also supports forms created with Adobe Acrobat.